freakmangd/LoveCollider/README.md

 -- If you installed transform.lua
 local transform = require('transform')
 ```
-transform.lua requires collider to be global, but if you dont need the physics side, you can set collider to local and leave out transform
+transform.lua requires collider to be global, but if you dont need the physics side, you can set collider to local and leave out transform.

 In your update function, add this
 ```lua